Abra-Catastrophe!: Release

 "Abra-Catastrophe!" premiered on July 12, 2003.
 Attracting over 4 million views, the television film was the highest rated film on basic cable on the week it premiered.
 "Abra-Catastrophe" was released on a DVD and VHS tape of the same name on July 15, 2003, by Nickelodeon and Paramount Home Entertainment.
 The DVD version includes the episode itself and some bonus materials.
 It was also put on the season 3 DVD in 2011.

 Reception

 On the day of its premiere, Robert Lloyd of the Los Angeles Times claimed that the film was "fun for the whole family", praising it for its moments of suspense as well as its references to popular culture.
 Jason Bovberg of DVD Talk criticized the film for its loud tone, although he praised the imaginative final act.

+The song "Wish Come True!" received an Emmy Award nomination for Outstanding Original Music and Lyrics, but it lost to "Because You Are Beautiful" from the documentary V-Day: Until the Violence Stops.